-During the three months ended March 31, 2023 and 2022, we did not issue any shares of common stock to satisfy stock option exercises and we did not issue any common stock to satisfy restricted stock unit settlements.
+During the three and six months ended June 30, 2023, we did not issue any shares of common stock to satisfy stock option exercises, and issued 139,750 shares of our common stock to satisfy restricted stock unit settlements.
+During the three and six months ended June 30, 2022 we did not issue any shares of common stock to satisfy stock option exercises and we issued 26,625 shares of our common stock to satisfy restricted stock unit settlements.